kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 ^^^^^^^^^^^^^^

 - send fixes: cloning, sending with parent
-- improved handling of framgented space using bitmaps
+- improved handling of fragmented space using bitmaps
 - new mount option for debugging: fragment=data|metadata|all
 - updated balance filters: limit, stripes, usage
 - more bugfixes and cleanups